All Episodes

 brandon tatum

-But in this particular scenario, even on the bus, even on the even on the transit system, you had everybody around them were black, and he didn't stab nobody but her.
+But in this particular scenario, even on the bus, even on the transit system, you had everybody around them were black.

 Then allegedly he mentioned, I got that white girl.

-They just, oh, it ain't none of my business.
+Initially, they just, oh, it ain't none of my business.

-White girl gets attacked, it ain't none of my business.
+It ain't none of my business.

-And so it's not shocking to me.
+And so, and it's not shocking to me.

-And when you talk about the Black Lives Matter uh scenario where they said the choir part out loud, the reason that I know that this is the true feeling of of how black people feel, generically speaking, is because I used to feel this way.
+And when you talk about the Black Lives Matter scenario where they said the choir part out loud, the reason that I know that this is the true feeling of how black people feel, generically speaking, is because I used to feel this way.

-I had the mind virus of hating white people growing up feeling like all white people hated me, and they're, you know, slavery was played a big part of it.
+I had the mind virus of hating white people growing up, feeling like all white people hated me.

-The police Played a big part of it.
+The police played a big part of it.

-And when you're you're infected with that mind virus, all you see is white people bad, white people bad.
+And when you're infected with that mind virus, all you see is white people bad, white people bad.

-So every interaction you have is subconsciously you're thinking in your mind that this is a negative interaction and the white people are doing something uh against me, even if they're not doing nothing against you.
+So every interaction you have is subconsciously you're thinking in your mind that this is a negative interaction and the white people are doing something against me, even if they're not doing nothing against you.

-Not every black person is like this.
+When you grow up generically, not every black person is like this.

 I mean, generally speaking, this is how black people feel.